 Doing homework is essential to success in this course and is one of the best ways to prepare for quizzes and tests.
-Online homework is completed in Canvas.
-Homework is worth 10% of the grade.
-The lowest two scores are dropped.
-Each homework has unlimited attempts.
+Homework is collected in class and graded.
+Homework (6 in total) is worth

+10% of the grade.
 Students who miss parts of a multiple-part question should feel free to ask about which parts were missed.